Anujjha1031/iiitb_sqd/README.md

 ###### CREATING THE SKY130_VSDINV CELL LEF FILE

-* You need to first get the git repository of the vsdstdccelldesign.To get the repository type the following command:
+* You need to first get the git repository of the vsdstdccelldesign.
+To get the repository type the following command:
 ```
 git clone https://github.com/nickson-jose/vsdstdcelldesign.git
 ```